Frittelle on the First Day of Carnival

 Pasticceria Tonolo, apple fritters are a must here, although you'll have to be here early or they'll all be gone in the blink of an eye.

 Thanks for reading Dash of Prosecco!
-Subscribe for free to receive new posts and support my work.
+Subscribe for free or become a paid reader for the full experience.